By Marvin Dotiyal, Features Editor

 From the beginning, it’s evident that the band is indeed surviving—certainly not dying—with cutting power chords that revive the punk-leaning complexions of their sound (“Surviving”).
 With an all-encompassing emotional cognizance, frontman Jim Adkins acknowledges the essence of everything that surrounds and matters to him, from the moral sickness of modernity in “Criminal Energy” to the gratifying self-discovery in “All the Way (Stay)”.

-The band maintains the same humble and wistful composure that they are known for and also incorporates radio-rock elements that seem out of left field but inevitable for a long-lasting band.
+The band maintains the same humble and wistful composure that they are known for and also incorporates radio-rock elements that seem slightly out of left field but inevitable for a long-lasting band.
 Their power-pop sensibilities continue to uphold as a backbone for their songwriting.
-Even if it’s the formula we’ve seen frequently in the past, it seems like they find a new approach every time with each release, reaching the same destination from a different sonic route.
+Even if that’s the band’s main centerpiece from their career, they find a new approach every time with each release, reaching the same destination from a different sonic route.

 While this LP testifies to that notion, employing the upbeat nature of Chase This Light (“Love Never”) and maintaining the melodramatic ballad of raw Midwest emo (“Recommit”), their stylistic shifts in songs such as “555” or the six-minute “Congratulations” fail to spotlight their innovative attempts.